SilasMarvin/wasmind/crates/hive_actor_loader/README.md

 - Ensure all required actors are available before loading

 **Build Management**: Compile actors using the WebAssembly Component Model:
-- Execute `cargo component build` for each actor
+- Execute `cargo component rustc --crate-type="cdylib"` for each actor
 - Manage build artifacts and WASM binary extraction
 - Handle build errors and validation

 ## Language Support

-**Currently supports Rust actors only.** The loader uses `cargo component build` to compile Rust-based actors into WebAssembly components.
+**Currently supports Rust actors only.** The loader uses `cargo component rustc --crate-type="cdylib"` to compile Rust-based actors into WebAssembly components.
 Support for additional languages (JavaScript, Python, etc.) is planned for future releases.

 ## Feature Flags